1971 ABA playoffs: Notable events

 There was a one-game playoff for fourth place in the Western Division because the Texas Chaparrals and Denver Rockets had tied with regular season records of 30–54.
 The game was played on April 1 and the Chaparrals won 115–109.

 This was the first season in ABA history in which the team with the best regular season record did not win the ABA championship.
 The Indiana Pacers had the league's best record during this season at 58–26 (.690), putting them one game ahead of the eventual league champion Utah Stars in the Western Division.

 This was also the first season in ABA history in which neither regular season division champion made it to the ABA finals.
 The second place Utah Stars represented the West while the Kentucky Colonels, second place in the East behind the Virginia Squires, met them in the finals.

 Game 3 of the Eastern Finals saw 287 total points scored.
 This was the most points scored in any ABA playoff game, and would be the most points scored in a playoff game in either the NBA or ABA until 1992, when the Portland Trail Blazers and Phoenix Suns combined to score 304 total points in the Western Conference Semifinals that year (albeit with the need of a double-overtime session in mind).

 In the Finals, the home team won every game.
 13,260 fans attended the decisive Game 7 of the ABA championship series between the Utah Stars and Kentucky Colonels at the Salt Palace in Salt Lake City, Utah on May 18, 1971.
-After the Stars won 131-121, the fans stormed the floor and mobbed the court for twenty minutes.
+After the Stars won 131–121, the fans stormed the floor and mobbed the court for twenty minutes.
 Willie Wise and Zelmo Beaty rode off the floor carried upon the shoulders of Utah fans.

 Zelmo Beaty was named the Most Valuable Player of the ABA Playoffs.

 Western Division Tiebreaker Game

 Both teams won their regular season finales to set up a game for the fourth and final playoff spot in the Western Division; Denver had beaten Texas seven of twelve times in the regular season.

 The Chaparrals shot out to an early lead that went to 14 three times in the first quarter, but Denver fought back to lead by two at halftime.
 In the second half, the Rockets led by 5 at one point before Texas overcame their troubles on the scoring of Donnie Freeman (33) and Gene Moore (28).
-The two teams battled and were tied multiple times in the final six minutes before Freeman scored a layup with a foul shot to give the Chapparals a 107-104 lead with 3:32 left that they would never relinquish.
+The two teams battled and were tied multiple times in the final six minutes before Freeman scored a layup with a foul shot to give the Chaparrals a 107–104 lead with 3:32 left that they would never relinquish.